iblokz/rest-api/README.md

 # iblokz / restify
-RAD framework build on top of express and mongoose that
+a nodejs RAD framework build on top of express and mongoose that
+- uses a json map to
+ - parses mongoos schema
-- both parses mongoose schema and serves RESTful API from a .json file
+ - serve RESTful API
-- provides toolkit that abstract common CRUD operations (crudify) with:
+- provides toolkit that abstract common CRUD operations with:
- - express middleware (for example: crud.list(req, res)
+ - express middleware
- - promises interface - crud.promiseList(req, match, project, sort, populate)
+ - promises interface

 ## Usage
 for a complete example look into the example/ dir